ID-PaS+ : Identity-Aware Predict-and-Search for General Mixed-Integer Linear Programs: Real-world Benchmarks

 \subsection{Middle-Mile Consolidation Network Design}

 The first set of experiments considers the middle-mile consolidation network design problem (MMCNP)~\cite{greening2023lead,huang2024distributional}.
 The MMCNP focuses on planning transportation capacity from vendors to fulfillment centers (FCs) and last-mile delivery (LMDs) centers within required lead times (see Figure~\ref{fig:fullnetworkmmcnp} for an example).
 Shipments must be routed and consolidated into scheduled loads to ensure efficient delivery.
 The planner must decide which connections to operate, how much capacity to allocate, and how to group shipments so all demand is delivered on time.
-The large problem setting includes 50 facilities, 2{,}000 paths, 400 arcs, and 300 commodities, and the very large (designated as \emph{-Hard}) problem setting includes 200 facilities, 24{,}000 paths, 1{,}000 arcs, and 6{,}000 commodities. =In the large setting, instances close the gap within an average runtime of 18 hours.
+The large problem setting includes 50 facilities, 2{,}000 paths, 400 arcs, and 300 commodities, and the very large (designated as \emph{-Hard}) problem setting includes 200 facilities, 24{,}000 paths, 1{,}000 arcs, and 6{,}000 commodities.
+In the large setting, instances close the optimality gap in an average of 18 hours.
 In the very large setting, instances cannot converge and have an average gap of 5.12\% after 24 hours, underscoring the difficulty of these models.

-The paper assumes that what varies across problem instances is the demand for each commodity.
+We assumes that what varies across problem instances is the demand for each commodity.
 To generate instances, the experiments vary each commodity demand around its reference value using a normal distribution with bounds to keep demands realistic relative to arc capacities.
-In this model, the integer variables capture the number of trucks assigned to each arc.
-Since real consolidation networks operate sparsely, with only a small fraction of all possible connections used, most of these variables are expected to be zero.
+Crucially, while daily demand fluctuates, the underlying physical infrastructure (the specific facilities and available transportation arcs) remains entirely fixed across instances.
+This static topology means that mathematical variables consistently represent the exact same physical connections, retaining a persistent identity characterized by historical routing behaviors.
+In this model, the general integer variables capture the number of trucks assigned to each arc.
+Since real consolidation networks operate sparsely, with only a highly optimized fraction of all possible connections used, the vast majority of these integer variables are exactly zero in high-quality solutions.
+Focusing on the underlying sparsity of these zero-valued integer variables provides a pathway to bypass the combinatorial complexity of determining exact truck counts.